diegargon/monnet-core/monnet_gateway/README.md

 # Monnet Gateway

-Mediates between the web UI and the system.
+Mediates between the web UI (monnet)) and the system.

 At this moment, currently only it is used for Ansible features.

 ## Install